 - Low blood pressure

 Oxycontin withdrawal develops after the body has become accustomed to receiving a constant dose of the drug.
-Repeated use or abuse of an opioid drug changes brain chemistry function.
-If the individual reduces or stops taking the opioid entierly, a withdrawal syndrome may occur.
+Repeated use or abuse of an opioid drug causes direct changes to brain chemistry and subsequently how it responds and functions.
+If the individual reduces or stops taking the opioid entirely, is very likely that a withdrawal syndrome may occur.

 Who is at Risk for Addiction?

-Any person who takes Oxycontin over a period of time, short or long, can experience withdrawal symptoms.
+Any person who takes Oxycontin over some time, short or long term, can experience withdrawal symptoms.
 Even though withdrawal is a symptom of physical dependence, it does not mean the patient also has an addiction.
-Prescription abuse is when people are using medication for purposes other than the original intended use or at larger doses.
+Prescription drug abuse is when people are using medication for purposes other than the original intended use or at larger doses.
 Addiction often manifests itself by an uncontrollable craving for the drug regardless of its negative consequences.

 - Progressive doses of opioid medications